benallfree/vibe-starter/README.md

 With your spec in hand, use AI to help you implement features one by one.
 Describe the feature you want and collaborate with AI to bring it to life.

-### Step 3: Ask AI to Occasionally Refactor and Reorganize
+### Step 3: Ask AI to Frquently Refactor and Reorganize

-As your codebase grows, periodically ask AI to suggest refactorings and code reorganizations.
-This keeps your code clean and maintainable.
+After each successful feature, ask AI to refactor.
+This is important for managing complexity that can clutter the context window and cause the app to collapse under the sheer complexity of possible code interactions and side effects.

 ### Step 4: Profit